 Community History - Covington - Fifth District Elementary School

 The Fifth District Elementary School can be traced back to the late 1890s.
 At this time, many of the students living in the southern sections of Covington were attending Fourth District School on Scott Street.
 Fourth District, however, was overcrowded with an enrollment of over 1000 (on third of the public school pupils in the city).
-Superintendent of Schools John Morris suggested that a new school be built near the corner of 17th and Holman Avenues, This would do away with the necessity of having the children cross railroad tracks to reach the school, he said.
+Superintendent of Schools John Morris suggested that a new school be built near the corner of 17th and Holman Avenues.
+This would do away with the necessity of having the children cross railroad tracks to reach the school,.

 The cornerstone of the Fifth District School was set into place on July 20, 1901.
 The Covington Elks were in charge of the ceremonies, which included speeches and the sealing of the stone box.
 The school was completed in June 1902 at the cost of $60,000.
 The classrooms were described as large and airy, each containing six or eight windows.
 The building had a capacity of 600 pupils.
 The front lawn of the school was planted with beautiful shrubs and trees, while the rear yard was designed as a playground facility.